 Living with chronic pain from lumbar spinal stenosis can also cause mental health problems such as depression or anxiety.
 Side effects of your pain medication may impact your cognitive abilities.
 If you are receiving mental health treatment, you should ask your treating physician (your psychiatrist or psychologist) to fill out a mental RFC form that details his or her opinions of your work-related limitations.

 Work With an Experienced Disability Attorney to Get the Benefits You Deserve

 Your best chance of having a disability benefits claim approved because of lumbar spinal stenosis comes by working with an experienced long term disability lawyer.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and try to get more information that may help prove your spinal stenosis disability claim.
 Getting expert help is often the difference between being denied and being approved for benefits.

 Your disability lawyer will be familiar with how your insurance provider and Social Security handle spinal stenosis disability claims and will help you prepare your claim and collect essential evidence.
 It’s important to note that your disability attorney does not get paid until you do, so you can proceed with your case without fear of upfront legal bills or costs.

-If your LTD claim has been wrongfully denied or terminated and you’d like to speak to an experienced long term disability insurance attorney about your spinal stenosis and how it may be impacting your ability to work, contact us online or call us at (888) 321-8131 to schedule a consultation.
+If your LTD claim has been wrongfully denied or terminated and you’d like to speak to an experienced long term disability insurance attorney about your spinal stenosis and how it may be impacting your ability to work, call us at (888) 321-8131 to schedule a consultation.
 We can help you evaluate your claim to determine if you will be able to access long term disability benefits and how to move forward with the process.